miniconnect/holodb/projects/regex/README.md

 Unicode property character classes are narrowed, if not empty, to their ASCII subset.

-By default, negative character classes are narrowed to the ASCII printable set.
+By default, negated character classes are narrowed to the ASCII printable set.
 If the remaining set would be empty, the first few allowed printable codepoint will be included.